mihirsukhatme/mihirsukhatme.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Mihir, a fourth year undergraduate at the University of California, Los Angeles (UCLA)!
-I just completed my B.S. in Computational and Systems Biology and will be attending MIT as a PhD student in Computational and Systems Biology in Fall 2025!
+I just completed my B.S. in Computational and Systems Biology(CSB) and will be attending MIT as a PhD student in Computational and Systems Biology (CSB) in Fall 2025!
 I am currently supervised by [Dr. Paivi Pajukanta](https://pajukantalab.dgsom.ucla.edu/).

 My Research
 ======